2002–03 South-West Indian Ocean cyclone season: Severe Tropical Storm Fari

-An area of convection persisted on January 20 to the east-southeast of Diego Garcia, quickly developing outflow due to minimal wind shear.
-It moved to the southwest and its circulation became better defined.
+An area of convection persisted on January 20 to the east-south-east of Diego Garcia, quickly developing outflow due to minimal wind shear.
+It moved to the south-west and its circulation became better defined.
 On January 23, the MFR initiated advisories on Tropical Disturbance 09, and later that day the JTWC issued a TCFA.
 Subsequently, the MFR upgraded the disturbance to a tropical depression and the JTWC initiated advisories on Tropical Cyclone 11S.
 Shortly thereafter, the system weakened and the circulation became exposed from the deep convection.
 The JTWC discontinued advisories on January 24, but MFR continued tracking the disturbance as it moved to the west.
 After reaching an area of low wind shear, thunderstorms again increased over the center, and the JTWC re-issued advisories on January 28.
 By that time, the system was nearing eastern Madagascar, and later that day MFR upgraded the system to Tropical Storm Fari.
 Early on January 29, MFR estimated peak winds of 95 kph, making Fari a moderate tropical storm.
 Shortly thereafter, the storm made landfall on Madagascar just south of Mahanoro.
 Fari quickly weakened into a tropical depression while crossing the country, emerging into the Mozambique Channel early on January 30.
 After the storm turned to the south, the MFR and JTWC declared Fari extratropical on January 31, and the remnants dissipated on February 2.

 Tropical Storm Fari struck Madagascar after the country had experienced weeks of heavy rainfall, causing widespread flooding.
 In the area where it moved ashore, the storm flooded crop fields that damaged most of the banana and fruit trees.
 The storm left landslides that isolated Marolambo and caused damage in other towns.
 Fari left 3,400 people homeless and caused an outbreak of conjunctivitis and diarrhea.